 “I'm a big fan of, you know, this idea of kind of like bringing the dark kitchen out of the dark in a sense, don't be shy of your operations, show people what you are doing.
 I think if we, as an industry, really polish our kitchens and polish up the operations, then we can build that trust with customers,” says Curtis Pintye.

 Walchef calls this a “friendly” ghost kitchen.
 Barnett and Hungry House call themselves the “anti”-ghost kitchen.
 But however you want to refer to it, it's clear that what we call ghost kitchens ought to have a different name.
 One that encourages operational transparency.

 Stay present with customers

 An extension of being transparent is staying present with your customers.
 While you may benefit by nixing the costs and time associated with a dining room and a front of house team, you sacrifice your front line of customer interaction.

-So with ghost kitchens, staying present with your customers is important to building a sustainable business.
+So with ghost kitchens, staying present with your customers is important to building a sustainable business in the restaurant industry.
 But how?

 “We monitor Yelp reviews, Google reviews, Facebook reviews, and making sure that if there is an issue we're able to respond directly to the customer...” says Shawn Walchef.
 At Cali BBQ, they use a tool from Ovation to manage all of their customer feedback.